rhian-cs/cm42-blogpost-vue-express-webapp/README.md

 This project showcases how to make a full-stack app using Vue, Vite and Express.

-It was part of my blogpost at the Codeminer42 Blog: [Making a Full-Stack App with Vue, Vite and Express that supports Hot Reload](https://blog.codeminer42.com/making-a-full-stack-app-with-vue-vite-and-express-that-supports-hot-reload/)
+It is part of my blogpost at the Codeminer42 Blog: [Making a Full-Stack App with Vue, Vite and Express that supports Hot Reload](https://blog.codeminer42.com/making-a-full-stack-app-with-vue-vite-and-express-that-supports-hot-reload/)

 ## Installation